Pyomo/pyomo/CODE_REVIEW_CODE_OF_CONDUCT.md

 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.
 * Plan to review the entire pull request.
-Do perform a partial review, and then add more comments later.
+Do not perform a partial review, and then add more comments later.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.

 Style Comments